pedro-ramirez-suarez/ScioAssistant/README.md

 - For web applications(our case), we can use webkitSpeechRecognition in javascript

-This demo uses webkitSpeechRecognition and is configured for Spanish Mexico
+This demo uses webkitSpeechRecognition and is configured for Spanish Mexico for the web app.

+The mobile application is configured for Spanish from Spain because is the only valid culture for speech recognition in Windows Phone.